 1. Service as a board member of corporation.
-A voting member who serves on the board of directors or executive committee of a for-profit or nonprofit corporation shall take the following actions when a Council or committee is considering a matter that directly affects the corporation: (a) prior to discussion on the matter, disclose the service; and (b) announce that the member will abstain from voting on the matter (Board of Ethics Advisory Opinion 97A-3).
+A voting member who serves on the board of directors or executive committee of a for-profit or nonprofit corporation [shall] must take the following actions when a Council or committee is considering a matter that directly affects the corporation: (a) prior to discussion on the matter, disclose the service; [and] (b) announce [that the member will] whether the voting member intends to abstain from voting on the matter; and (c) announce whether the voting member obtained advice from the Board of Ethics or legal advice on the issue prior to the meeting. [(Board of Ethics Advisory Opinion 97A-3).]
 Examples of matters directly affecting a corporation include an approval requested by the corporation and an individual line-item appropriation to the corporation.
 General legislation, such as the overall County budget or a community plan update, does not constitute a matter directly affecting a corporation.